Flageolet beans, pickled mustard seeds, and a hard-fried egg is a substantial, hearty meal.

 Increase oven temp to 350 F.

 - After the initial bake of 30 minutes, increase oven temperature to 350 F. and bake the beans without lid for additional 50 minutes or until beans are tender and creamy.
 Add chopped flat-leaf parsley.
-If the beans are too dry add a little more stock.1/2 cup chopped flat-leaf parsley
+If the beans are too dry add a little more stock.1/2 cup flat-leaf parsley

 Hard Fry the Eggs

 - Fry eggs in hot oil until the egg white edge is caramelized to a crunchy golden brown.
-Cook the eggs quickly because you want a crispy egg white and a runny egg yolk.12 whole eggs, 1 tbsp extra virgin olive oil
+Cook the eggs quickly because you want a crispy egg white and a runny egg yolk.12 eggs, 1 tbsp extra virgin olive oil

 - Serve hot, topped with a fried egg, slow-roasted tomatoes, pickled mustard seeds, and roasted Farmer's bread on the side.6 tbsp brown sugar pickled mustard seeds, 6 slices Farmer's bread